-How much does Gynecomastia Surgery cost?
+How much does Gynecomastia surgery cost?

 The main factor for the cost is whether the procedure is performed under Local or IV sedation.
 If the amount of tissue being removed is minor, it can be performed under Local anesthesia.
 This is similar to going to the dentist as the surgical area will be locally anesthetized so that you do not feel anything during the procedure.

 These prices include the surgeon's fee, the board certified anesthesiologist's fee, the surgery center fee, garment, and follow-up office visits.

-Board Certified Plastic Surgery
+Board Certified Plastic Surgery, ASPS Member

-Note: Patients depicted in photos and videos have provided written consent to display their photos online.
+Patients depicted in our before and after galleries have provided their written consent to display their photos online.
 Every patient is unique, and surgical results may vary.
 Please contact us if you have any questions.